 - We will conduct our business activities in compliance with international laws, regulations, and agreements as well as the fair use of biological resources, including genetic resources to ensure their sustainable use.

 - We will raise awareness of our employees regarding the necessity to conserve biodiversity and contribute to the creation of a society that fosters biodiversity through cooperation and collaboration with stakeholders in and outside Japan.

 - We will improve our credibility with society through proactive disclosure of environmental information related to the conservation of biodiversity.

 Since commencing operations in March 1966, the Kawashima Plant has been working to preserve the natural environment within the plant under the concept of “All for Patients and Nature.”
-The greening rate at the Kawashima Plant is around 50% of the total site area of approximately 470,000 ㎡ and the plant maintains and manages about 30,000 trees in keeping with our founder’s thinking that “If you cut one tree, plant three trees.”
-Among these trees, almost all the black pine trees, the town tree of the former Kawashima town, are maintained and managed on the plant premises.
-Furthermore, the Medicinal Herbal Garden at the Naito Museum of Pharmaceutical Science and Industry, where about 600 types of medicinal and beneficial plants.
+The green plot ratio at the Kawashima Plant is around 50% of the total site area of approximately 470,000 m2 and the plant maintains and manages approximately 30,000 trees, in keeping with our founder’s thought that “if you cut one tree, plant three trees.”
+Among them, almost all the black pine trees, the town tree of the former Kawashima town, are maintained and managed on the plant premises.
+Furthermore, the Medicinal Herbal Garden at the Naito Museum of Pharmaceutical Science and Industry cultivates and conserves about 700 types of medicinal and beneficial plants.
 In particular, we protect 38 of the threatened species (including near threatened species) on the Ministry of the Environment’s Red List.
 In fiscal 2021, we assisted the reproduction of 19 species including Veronicastrum villosulum and Hemigraphis reptans.